biicode/docs/start/helloworld.rst

 Create a new hive
 ^^^^^^^^^^^^^^^^^^

 Creating a new hive is as easy as executing the ``bii new`` command.
-Open your console, move to your biicode workspace and create a new hive named **"hello"**:
+Open your console, move to your biicode workspace and create a new hive named **"hello"** (some ouput informative messages are omitted):

 .. code-block:: bash
-	:emphasize-lines: 3

 	$ cd /path/to/your/biicode_workspace
 	$ bii new hello